YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 So... how to _TYONT_?
 <br/>
-Again, let's split it again into _Factual-data_ and _Patterns_.
+Again, let's split it into _Factual-data_ and _Patterns_.
 <br/>
 ### _Factual-data_ Training:
 In order to _TYONT_ with facts, you first need to decide what kind of information we want to remember.
 You may want to extend your vocabulary, learn a new language, remember quotes and list goes and on.
 My advice is to start with one or two topics as most.
 <br/>
-Then you should use the [Spaced-repetition][spaced-repetition] technique in order to optimize what to study and when.
+Then you should use the [Spaced-repetition][spaced-repetition] technique to optimize what to study and when.
 This will assist you in remembering the most in less time and retain it better.
 <br/>
 <br/>
 I think it's a shame that most people aren't familiar with Spaced-repetition.
 It's so powerful and rewarding.
 I highly recommend using [Anki][anki] for applying it.
 You can think about it as your agent that throws at you flash-cards with questions and asks you to answer them.
-In order to make it as effective as you can, you're encouraged to create your own cards.
+To make it as effective as you can, you're encouraged to create your cards.
 It will assist with remembering the data most effectively.
 <br/>
 <br/>